Car parked and connected to an electric charging station.

 • rechargeable batteries;

-• sports items such as hockey sticks, tennis rackets, golf clubs, etc.
+• sports items such as hockey sticks, tennis rackets, bicycles, golf clubs;

-Recycling and upcycling of the minerals for the future
+Recycling and upcycling of critical and strategic minerals

-The use of the minerals for the future will accelerate as demand grows, so reserves need to be managed carefully.
+The use of critical and strategic minerals will accelerate as demand grows, so reserves need to be managed carefully.
 Ensuring their reuse and recycling is also paramount.
 Québec’s approach in this area is distinguished by the importance placed on integrating the circular economy into the mining development value chain.
 For example, minerals can be recovered and recycled from objects already in circulation.
 This limits the need to extract new resources from the subsoil.
 Québec also relies on upcycling, that is, adding value to minerals already extracted or residues produced by resource development.
 Upcycling occurs in both mining and industrial projects.

 Concrete examples promising for the future